DataONEorg/d1_python/d1_mn_generic/doc/source/setup-tier.rst

 Tier 4  Replication target
 ======= ========================================================================

 Each tier implicitly includes all lower numbered tiers.
+For instance, a Tier 3 node must implement tiers 1, 2 and 3.

 GMN supports all tiers.
 To select the tier for your Member Node, take the following into account: